 Our current resources are insufficient to fund our planned operations for the next 12 months.
 We will continue to require substantial additional capital to continue our clinical development activities.
-Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, partnering arrangements or other financing transactions in order to finance the commercialization of our product candidate.
+Accordingly, we will need to raise substantial additional capital to continue to fund our operations from the sale of our securities, partnering arrangements, non-dilutive fundraising or other financing transactions in order to finance the commercialization of our product candidate.
 The current financing environment in the United States, particularly for biotechnology companies like us, is exceptionally challenging and we can provide no assurances as to when such environment will improve.
-For these reasons, among others, we cannot be certain that additional financing will be available when and as needed or, if available, that it will be available on acceptable terms.
-If financing is available, it may be on terms that adversely affect the interests of our existing stockholders.
+Further, the uncertainty with respect to our operations and the market generally due to the COVID-19 pandemic may also make it challenging to raise additional capital on favorable terms, if at all.
+For these reasons, among others, we cannot be certain that additional financing will be available when and as needed or, if available, it may be on terms that adversely affect the interests of our existing stockholders.
 If adequate financing is not available, we may need to continue to reduce or eliminate our expenditures for research and development of cytisinicline, and may be required to suspend development of cytisinicline.
 Our actual capital requirements will depend on numerous factors, including:

-- our commercialization activities and arrangements; - the progress and results of our research and development programs; - the progress of our non-clinical and clinical testing; - the time and cost involved in obtaining regulatory approvals for our product candidate; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights with respect to our intellectual property; - the effect of competing technological and market developments;

-- the effect of changes and developments in our existing collaborative, licensing and other relationships; and - the terms of any new collaborative, licensing, commercialization and other arrangements that we may establish.
+- · our commercialization activities and arrangements; - the progress and results of our research and development programs; - the progress of our non-clinical and clinical testing; - the time and cost involved in obtaining regulatory approvals for our product candidate; - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights with respect to our intellectual property; - the effect of competing technological and market developments; - the effect of changes and developments in our existing collaborative, licensing and other relationships; and - the terms of any new collaborative, licensing, commercialization and other arrangements that we may establish.

 We may not be able to secure sufficient financing on acceptable terms, or at all.
-Without additional funds, we may be forced to delay, scale back or eliminate some of our research and development activities or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
+Without additional funds, we may b forced to delay, scale back or eliminate some of our research and development activities or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occur, our ability to achieve our development and commercialization goals would be adversely affected.